- Employee benefits for small businesses in Canada typically range from $80 to $350 per employee per month, depending on the type of coverage offered

 - Frequently asked questions

-The cost of small business employee benefits ranges from $80 to $200 per employee for basic plans, $100 to $250 for enhanced plans, and $150 to $350 for comprehensive coverage.
-The overall cost varies based on employee demographics, claims history, and specific plan details.
+On average, small business employee benefits can cost between $80 and $200 per employee for basic coverage, $100 to $250 for enhanced plans, and up to $350 for comprehensive options.

 What are employee benefits for small businesses?